 Jack Lord played Steve McGarrett, head of an elite state police unit investigating "organized crime, murder, assassination attempts, foreign agents, felonies of every type."
 James MacArthur played his second-in-command Danny ("Danno") Williams, with local actors Kam Fong, Zulu, Al Harrington, Moe Keale and Herman Wedemeyer playing members of the Five-O team.
 The series was famous for the stellar guest actors who appeared in episodes, including Helen Hayes, Ricardo Montalban, Leslie Nielsen, Herbert Lom, Hume Cronyn, and many more.
 McGarrett's nemesis, the evil Wo Fat "a Red Chinese agent in charge of the entire Pacific Asiatic theatre" was played by Khigh Diegh.

-A "reboot" of Hawaii Five-O started showing in North America in September, 2010 on CBS in the USA and Global in Canada.
+A "reboot" of Hawaii Five-O started showing in North America in September, 2010 on CBS in the USA and Global in Canada as well as in other countries.
 Named Hawaii Five-0 with a zero to distinguish it from the original series, it stars Alex O'Loughlin (Steve McGarrett), Scott Caan (Danny Williams), Daniel Dae Kim (Chin Ho Kelly) and Grace Park (Kono Kalakaua).
-It is now in its fifth season.
+It is now in its sixth season.

 VIDEOS FROM 1996 MAHALO CONVENTION

 Videos taken in Burbank and Honolulu during the 1996 Mahalo convention are available for viewing via this link.
 Stars of the show, including James MacArthur, Kam Fong, Zoulou, Dennis Chun, Sharon Farrell and many others, as well as people who worked on the show are featured in these videos, most of which are posted on YouTube.

 This site covers both the original and the new Hawaii Five-O.